 USTR staff sees a correlation between the attention that agency leadership pays to international issues and agencies' effectiveness in pursuing international cooperations.
-The Consumer Product Safety Commission was held out as a model agency in this regard, as the Chair personally engages with her foreign counterparts, and as a result, the CPSC has made considerable progress in aligning global standards in the area of toy safety.
+The Consumer Product Safety Commission was held out as a model agency in this regard, as the.
+The agency conducts a planned and goal- oriented international program with close interagency coordination.
+The Chair personally engages with her foreign counterparts, and as a result, the CPSC has made considerable progress in aligning global standards and improving compliance in the area of toy safety.